Not All Cores Recognized by Tableau Server

 Additional InformationWhen installing Tableau Server on a supported cloud platform, such as AWS (Amazon Web Services), Azure, or GCP (Google Cloud Platform), the number of virtual CPUs (vCPU) will not always directly correspond to the number of cores that Tableau Server detects for licensing purposes.
 The following table provides a general overview of how Tableau Server will detect for the AWS, Azure and GCP.

 This table provides only general information.
-Use the following instructions to confirm the actual core count:
+For further information, please review the AWS offering information https://aws.amazon.com/ec2/physicalcores/.
+In addition, use the following instructions to confirm the actual core count:

 |Platform||vCPU / Cores on Compute Instance||Cores detected by Tableau Server||Ratio|